Microsoft Teams is #1 in Top 10 Team Messaging platforms

 2003.
 Microsoft launches Office Live Communications Server

-Microsoft is set to begin its most aggressive effort yet to sell instant-messaging services to corporations.
-While MSN Messenger continues to gain Web users outside the firewall, Windows Messenger became the foundation for Microsoft's loftier plans- its new business IM product - Office Live Communications Server 2003 (LCS).
-Here's a glimpse at what LCS can currently do: Imagine that an employee receives an Excel spreadsheet a co-worker authored.
-With LCS, a SmartTag appears under the author's name that allows the employee to right-click on the link in order to check the author's online status.
-The author may be out to lunch, or perhaps, the author is online, whereupon the employee can then launch an IM window and send the author a message.
-The company will charge $733 for the server software and a $25 client license per person for large-scale buyers.
-LCS will not work unless the company is running Windows Server 2003 software.
+Microsoft is poised to embark on its most aggressive endeavor yet to market instant messaging services to businesses.
+While MSN Messenger continues to attract web users beyond the corporate firewall, Windows Messenger serves as the foundation for Microsoft's ambitious project: Office Live Communications Server 2003 (LCS), its latest business instant messaging (IM) offering.
+Here's a glimpse of the current capabilities of LCS: Picture an employee receiving an Excel spreadsheet authored by a colleague.
+With LCS, a SmartTag appears beneath the author's name, enabling the employee to right-click on the link and instantly view the author's online status.
+The author may be away or available online, allowing the employee to initiate an IM conversation by launching a chat window and sending a message.
+For large-scale purchasers, the server software will be priced at $733, with an additional $25 client license fee per person.
+It's important to note that LCS requires the company to operate Windows Server 2003 software in order to function effectively.

 2003.
 Microsoft launches Web conferencing service Live Meeting

-Microsoft unveiled its Web conferencing service called Live Meeting.
-It'ss based on technology the Redmond, Wash., software maker obtained when it acquired PlaceWare in early 2002.
-Live Meeting, like similar services on the market, is largely designed to enhance conference calls with Web content.
-Participants log into a central Web site, where they can then concurrently view a presentation, exchange notes or ask questions through chat software, and collaboratively edit documents.
-A number of companies use it for remote training seminars.
-Live Meeting, an essential part of Office, marks a change in the overall sweep of the product suite.
-For years, Office has been synonymous with the bundle of desktop applications such as Word or PowerPoint that comes with corporate computers.
-In the future, Office will encompass a broader collection of applications and services.
-With Live Meeting, for instance, customers don't download any new software, and no extra software is included in the desktop suite.
-All the software needed to conduct Web conferences--except for a standard browser--will remain on Microsoft servers.
+Microsoft has introduced its Web conferencing service, Live Meeting, which is built on the technology acquired through the acquisition of PlaceWare in early 2002.
+Live Meeting, like other similar services in the market, primarily aims to enhance conference calls by incorporating web content.
+Participants access a central website where they can simultaneously view presentations, exchange notes or questions using chat software, and collaboratively edit documents.
+Many companies utilize this service for remote training seminars.
+Live Meeting represents a significant shift in the composition of the Office product suite.
+Traditionally, Office has been synonymous with the package of desktop applications, such as Word or PowerPoint, that are pre-installed on corporate computers.
+However, in the future, Office will encompass a wider range of applications and services.
+With Live Meeting, for instance, customers are not required to download any new software, and no additional software is included in the desktop suite.
+All the necessary software to conduct Web conferences, except for a standard browser, will be hosted on Microsoft servers.